Johan Norberg

-Johan Norberg ([ˈjûːan ˈnûːrbærj]; born 27 August 1973) is a Swedish author and historian of ideas, devoted to promoting economic globalization and what he describes as classical liberal positions.
-He is arguably most known as the author of In Defense of Global Capitalism (2001) and Progress: Ten Reasons to Look Forward to the Future (2016).
-Since 15 March 2007 he has been a senior fellow at the Cato Institute, and since January 2017 an executive editor at Free To Choose Media, where he regularly produces documentaries for US public television.
+Johan Norberg ([ˈjûːan ˈnûːrbærj]; born 1973) is a Swedish author devoted to promoting economic globalization and what he describes as classical liberal positions.
+He is the author of In Defense of Global Capitalism (2001), Progress: Ten Reasons to Look Forward to the Future (2016), and The Capitalist Manifesto: Why the Global Free Market Will Save the World (2023).
+Since 15 March 2007, he has been a senior fellow at the Cato Institute, and since January 2017 an executive editor at Free To Choose Media, where he regularly produces documentaries for US public television.

 Early life and education

 Johan Norberg was born in Stockholm, the son of former Swedish National Archivist Erik Norberg and his wife Birgitta.
 He grew up in the suburb of Hässelby in western Stockholm.
-In his youth, Norberg was active as a left-anarchist but later abandoned those views and became a classical liberal.
-According to the biography given at his personal website, Norberg was disillusioned with the anarchist view of liberty when he discovered the collectivist themes in the major anarchist works, and was unable to sympathize with the pre-industrial society which its anarcho-primitivism promoted.
+In his youth, Norberg was active as an "anti-industrial anarchist" during high school, but later abandoned those views and became a classical liberal.
+According to the biography given on his personal website, Norberg was disillusioned with the anarchist view of liberty when he discovered the collectivist themes in the major anarchist works and was unable to sympathize with the pre-industrial society which its anarcho-primitivism promoted.
 This realization made him embrace classical liberalism, which he felt "took freedom seriously."
-He studied at Stockholm University from 1992 to 1999 and earned a M.A. with a major in the history of ideas.
+He studied at Stockholm University from 1992 to 1999 and earned an M.A. with a major in the history of ideas.
 His other subjects included philosophy, literature and political science.
-During his time at Stockholm University he was active in the libertarian network Frihetsfronten ("the Liberty Front") and was the editor of its journal Nyliberalen ("The Neoliberal"/"The Libertarian") from 1993 to 1997.
+During his time at Stockholm University, he was active in the libertarian network Frihetsfronten ("the Liberty Front") and was the editor of its journal Nyliberalen ("The Neoliberal"/"The Libertarian") from 1993 to 1997.